 If it's a car rental, if you don't list the other driver up front as a driver and they get in an accident, the claim might get denied.
 So it pays to know what coverage another driver has before you toss them the keys to your car, leased or owned.

-Insurance Options After Someone Else Drives Your Car and Gets in an Accident
+Insurance Options When Someone Crashes Your Car

 Remember, using your insurance means you are liable for paying your deductible, even if it’s a friend (and not you personally) who crashes your car.
 Fortunately, your friend’s insurance can help if the damage exceeds your coverage.
 For example, if your policy covers up to $45,000 and the damage is $55,000, the driver's insurance can cover the final $10,000.